The Ricci flow on surfaces with boundary: Evolution equations

 First of all if $g_0$ is the initial metric, then as the Ricci flow preserves conformal structure, we have that the evolving metric can be represented as $g=e^{u}g_0$.
 Hence, if $R_{g_0}$ is the scalar curvature of the initial metric, at a fixed (but arbitrary) time, we have that $u$ satisfies the elliptic boundary value problem

 To reach a contradiction assume that $R_g$ remains uniformly bounded on $\left(0,T\right)$.
 A consequence of this assumption is that $e^{u}$ remains bounded away from $0$ and uniformly bounded above on $\left(0,T\right)$.
-This follows from the equation

-Multiplying the first equation in (\ref{conformaldefform}) by $u$ and integrating by parts, and then by $e^{2u}$ and integrating by parts, it follows that $u\in H^1\left(M\right)$ and also $e^{u}\in H^1\left(M\right)$.
-Now, since from bounds on the curvature and also on the geodesic curvature of the boundary (i.e., on $\psi$) and its derivatives, we can obtain bounds on the derivatives of $R$, the methods in \cite{Cherrier} guarantee that $u$ and its derivatives (including those with respect to $t$) are uniformly bounded on $\left(0,T\right)$, and consequently they converge as $t\rightarrow T$ in $C^{\infty}$ to a smooth function, say $\hat{u}$.
+Now, since from bounds on the curvature and also on the geodesic curvature of the boundary (i.e., on $\psi$) and its derivatives, we can obtain bounds on the derivatives of $u$ (see Theorems \ref{firstderivative} and \ref{derivativesconformalfactor} in the Appendix), $u$ and its derivatives (including those with respect to $t$) are uniformly bounded on $\left(0,T\right)$, and consequently they converge as $t\rightarrow T$ to a smooth function, say $\hat{u}$.
 If we start the Ricci flow at $t=T$ with initial data $e^{\hat{u}}g_0$ and the same boundary data, then we would be able to continue the original solution past $T$, which contradicts the hypothesis.
 Therefore, if the Ricci flow (\ref{flow}) cannot be extended past $T<\infty$, the curvature blows up.
 We invite the reader to consult the recent work of Gianniotis \cite{Gianniotis}, where this property of the Ricci flow on manifolds with boundary is discussed in a more general context.

 There are other interesting cases when solutions to (\ref{flow}) blow-up.
-We have for instance the following proposition. \begin{proposition} Assume that $\int_M R_{g_0}\, dA_{g_0}+\int_{\partial M}k_{g_0}\,ds_{g_0}>0$, and assume that $\psi\leq 0$.
+We have for instance the following proposition. \begin{proposition} Assume that $\int_M R_{g_0}\, dA_{g_0}+\int_{\partial M}2k_{g_0}\,ds_{g_0}>0$, and assume that $\psi\leq 0$.
 Then the solution to (\ref{flow}) with initial condition $g_0$ and boundary data $\psi$, blows up in finite time. \end{proposition} \begin{proof} Let $g\left(t\right)$ be the solution to (\ref{flow}) with initial data $g_0$ and boundary data $\psi$.
 If $A\left(t\right)$ represents the area of $M$ with respect to $g\left(t\right)$, we can calculate